Duel Blackjack: The Wildest Live Blackjack Table in the World

 Bet Behind

-Bet Behind lets you wager on another player's hand without taking a seat at the table.
-Your bet shares the outcome of their hand.
-You can place a Bet Behind even if every seat is full or you do not feel like playing your own hand.
+Bet Behind lets you wager on another player's hand without taking a seat.
+Your bet shares the outcome of their hand, and you can place one even when every seat is full or you just do not feel like playing your own box.

 A few rules to know: